glxxyxafonso/whatbeato.uk/_posts/2020-08-25-celso-workers.markdown

 - I can test things locally before going live.
 - When done, I git add the new post to my repo, then push it to Github.
 - Website gets burned to static files.
-- Website is published to the cloud, at Cloudflare.
+- Website is published to the cloud at Cloudflare.
 - I get a success/failure notification in my Telegram.
 - Done, it's live.